Pets & Food Allergies

 • Licking feet

-• Ear infections – particularly yeast infections
+• Ear infections – particularly yeast infections.

-Less commonly we may see
+Less commonly, we may see:

-• vomiting and/or diarrhoea
+• Vomiting and/or diarrhoea

-• excessive gas or flatulence
+• Excessive gas or flatulence.

-How do we Diagnose Food Reactions?
+How do we diagnose food reactions?

-• The diet must be restricted to one protein and one carbohydrate source – preferably sources the pet has not eaten before.
+A food elimination trial is the definitive test for food allergies.
+The diet must be restricted to one protein and carbohydrate source – preferably sources the pet has not eaten before.

-• This new food source must be fed exclusively for up to 13 weeks or 3 months.
+This new food source must be fed exclusively for up to 13 weeks or three months.
+For food trials, we use a complete and balanced commercial dry food.
+The food is very palatable, and most dogs will eat it happily.

-• Feeding other food: For the food trial to be effective and accurate it is essential that no other foods are given to your pet.
-The food trial will involve a change of diet and in some cases a change in the feeding routine.
+• Feeding other food: For the food trial to be effective and accurate, it is essential that no other foods are given to your pet.
+The food trial will involve a change of diet and, in some cases, a change in the feeding routine.
 This can be one of the hardest things for many pet owners and families to do.

-• Not continuing for long enough: The food trial must be continued for at least 13 weeks before we can be sure food allergy is not the problem.
+• Not continuing for long enough: The food trial must be continued for at least 13 weeks before we can be sure a food allergy is not the problem.

 • Treats: We do not allow treats to be fed treats during a food trial.